Champion market goat nets fair queen whopping $8 per pound

 The first microgreen in popularity was wheatgrass, grown for its health benefits, mainly used in smoothies and other health drinks.
 While the category of microgreens has gone through several phases, in the beginning chefs used them in salads and to garnish a plate.
 Now they are used more for their original intended purpose, an herb flavoring to enhance the flavor of food.

 For the price of a container, a bag of soil and a package of seeds you can grow these greens on a kitchen table, windowsill or countertop.
-These basic items make it an easy and inexpensive hobby.
+These basic articles make it an easy and inexpensive hobby.
 Keep it simple to start and as you hit your stride you can experiment with other choices and techniques.

 Microgreens have an intense flavor no matter what plant you select.
 My experience so far has been growing radish, arugula, beets, spinach, kale, broccoli, basil, sage and cabbage.
 Make your selections based on what you like in the adult version and you will love the mini version.